branchenergy/terraform-snowflake-snowpipe/README.md

   - `aws_ssm_parameter.snowflake_external_account_arn`
   - `aws_ssm_parameter.snowflake_external_id`
   - Other permissions
-- All files share the same file format
+- The default file format is `CSV`
 - The default copy statements are defined as a simple
   ```sql
   COPY INTO [DATABASE].[SCHEMA].[TABLE_NAME]